bg-write/javascript-cheatsheet/README.md

 - node.js
 - jQuery

-This isn't everything to know about JS.
+This guide doesn't include everything to know about JS.
 It is, however, a great place to start.

 ---